project-gemmi/gemmi/docs/analysis.rst

 In gemmi, topology contains restraints *applied* to a model, as well as information about the provenance of these restraints, and related utilities.
-(The restraints include bond-distance restraints and therefore also bonding information).
+(Since the restraints include bond-distance restraints, the topology includes bonding information).

 Applied restraints differ from *template* restraints in a monomer library, although both are referred to as restraints.